 Island to Inland PCS Road Trip | Day 6 | July 30, 2020 | Grand Teton National Park

-Day 6 began with packing up our campsite and driving to Idaho Springs.
+Day 6 began with packing up our campsite and driving to Idaho Falls.
 We took US-93 South to US-20.
 On the way, we stopped at a rest stop near Arco, ID which is famous for being the ‘first town powered by nuclear power’.
 In fact the entire region we were driving in had and continues to have many ties to the nuclear power industry and is home of Idaho National Laboratory – too bad the Navy doesn’t have shore tours here.

-Our next stop was to see Idaho’s Whispering Giant in Idaho Springs.
+Our next stop was to see Idaho’s Whispering Giant in Idaho Falls.
 We pulled into the small corner park, took some pictures and let Charlotte walk around.
 I’ve lost track of how many Giants we’ve seen now…I think it’s 26?
 Sadly we were never able to find the one in Hawaii.
 We had figured out that the last place it was seen was outside a lumber mill on the North shore 10 years ago.

 Now, Curtis and I have never been to this part of the country — neither of us have ever seen Grand Teton or Yellowstone National Parks.
 Obviously we would’ve loved to remedy that by spending a good amount of time here.
 However, we were severely limited on things we could do with Charlotte.
 Not to mention we were passing through at the height of the busiest season…during a pandemic.
 Clearly this just wasn’t the right time.
 However, we decided to compromise by driving through Grand Teton National Park.
 We couldn’t hike any of the trails, but we knew we could have plenty of good vistas of the Tetons just by driving through and stopping at scenic pullouts.